aep5142/intro-git-lab-2025/README.md

 **Tip:** If you are typing hashes instead of copying & pasting, you can type the first 4-5 characters instead of the entire thing.

 Use `git log` and `git show` to discover what used to be in the 'secret' file and add this text to part4.txt.
-You may use `python3 check.py 4` to confirm.
+You may use `uv run python check.py 4` to confirm.

 You can also try this using the GitHub interface which offers an alternative interface to view the log: